The Graph-Based Behavior-Aware Recommendation for Interactive News: Experiment

-Factorization machine (FM) \cite{rendle2010} is a generic approach that allows to mimic most of factorization models through the feature engineering.
-There are two general FM-based models for recommendation, LibFM and DeepFM.
-LibFM \cite{rendle2012lib} is a feature-based factorization model and widely used in CTR prediction.
-In our work, the input feature of each piece of news for LibFM has three parts: TF-IDF features, tags, and categories.
-We concatenate the features of users and candidate news to input into LibFM.
-DeepFM \cite{guo2017} is a general deep-learning-based model for recommendation, which combines the power of factorization machines for recommendation and deep learning for feature learning in a new neural network architecture.
+{\bf Baseline:} We implement five advanced methods listed in Table \ref{tab:2} as baselines in our experiments.
+Factorization machine (FM) \cite{Rendle2010Factorization} is a generic approach that allows to mimic most of factorization models through the feature engineering.
+There are two general FM-based models for recommendation: LibFM and DeepFM.
+LibFM \cite{Rendle2012Factorization} is a feature-based factorization model and widely used in CTR prediction.
+In our work, the input news features of LibFM have three parts: TF-IDF features \cite{Rajaraman2011Mining}, tags, and categories.
+We concatenate user and candidate news features as the input of LibFM.
+DeepFM \cite{Guo2017DeepFM} is a deep-learning-based model, which combines the power of factorization machines for recommendation and deep learning for feature learning in a novel neural network architecture.
 The input of DeepFM is the same as LibFM.
-YouTubeNet \cite{covington2016} is split in two parts according to the classic two-stage information retrieval dichotomy: a deep candidate generation model and a separate deep ranking model.
-We only use the second part to compare the performance in interactive news recommendation problem.

-Above three methods are widely used in news recommendation and have good performance.
-The next two state-of-the-art algorithms are related to our method. \cite{okura2017} proposed an embedding-based method, which starts with representations of articles based on a variant of denoising autoencoder, and generates user representation by using a recurrent neural network (RNN) with browsing history as input sequence.
-We denote this embedding-based method by LSTM.
-As the comparison, DKN \cite{wang2018} is a content-based deep recommendation framework for click-through rate prediction.
-We only use the CNN part in their model to compare the ranking result.
+In addition, YouTubeNet \cite{Covington2016Deep} is another architecture proposed recently.
+It is split into two parts according to the classic two-stage information retrieval dichotomy: a deep candidate generation model and a separate deep ranking model.
+Only the second part is applicable in interactive news recommendation problem.
+The last two recent algorithms are more related to our method.
+Okura et al. \cite{Okura2017Embedding} proposed an embedding-based method, which learns article representations based on a variant of de-noisy autoencoder, and then generates user representations by a RNN using browsing history as the input sequence.
+We denote this method by LSTM in Table \ref{tab:2}.
+In contrast, DKN \cite{Wang2018DKN} is a content-based deep recommendation model.
+We note that only the attention-based CNN part in DKN is suitable for our scenario.